-of this city’s people are immigrants with permanent status.
-I heard about International Project while I was working on my bachelor’s degree.
-Funny enough, right away I had a real sense I would eventually move to this hectic city.
-I wanted to join in reaching some of the world’s unreached people with the gospel of peace through Christ Jesus.
+I’ve called New York City home for three months.
+It’s a diverse place — over a third of this city’s residents are immigrants with permanent status.
+I heard about International Project while working on my bachelor’s degree.
+Interestingly, I immediately had a sense I would end up moving to this hectic city.
+I wanted to join the work of reaching some of the world’s unreached people with the gospel of peace through Christ Jesus.

-God has made a way for all peoples of the earth to know him through Jesus the Messiah.
+God has made a way for all peoples of the earth to know Him through Jesus the Messiah.
 We are working hard to make the name of Jesus known throughout New York City and, moreover, throughout the whole world.
 It is important to know how the gospel can be understood and received within the context of a Muslim worldview.
 If you want to learn more about how to bridge the gap between practicing Islam and becoming a follower of Jesus through storytelling, you should consider coming to a short or long-term opportunity with International Project.